mongodb/docs-golang/source/includes/quick-start/atlas-setup.rst

 Connect to your Cluster
 -----------------------

-In this step, we create and run an application that uses the Java MongoDB driver to connect to your MongoDB cluster and run a query on the sample data.
+In this step, we create and run an application that uses the Go MongoDB driver to connect to your MongoDB cluster and run a query on the sample data.